-In 1855 at the age of 22, Julian arrived in Tasmania.
-Here he worked as a chaplain to the convicts and as a teacher.
-Leaving Hobart after three months, he travelled to Adelaide and there resumed his studies for the priesthood.
+In 1855 at the age of 23, Julian arrived in Tasmania where he worked as a chaplain to the convicts and also as a teacher.
+After three months, he left Hobart, travelled to Adelaide and there resumed his studies for the priesthood.
 He was ordained by Bishop Francis Murphy on 04 January 1857.

-Fr Julian’s first parish Penola in South Australia, had an area of 57 000 square kilometres.
+Fr Julian’s first parish, Penola in South Australia, had an area of 57 000 square kilometres.
 In this vast landscape, the zealous young priest travelled on horseback to visit his parishioners, meeting many interesting persons en route.
-One was young Mary MacKillop.
-Their combined dream of Sisters to teach the poor and uneducated became a reality in 1866 with the founding of the Sisters of Saint Joseph.
+One was young Mary MacKillop, who arrived just as he was struggling to obey his bishop’s command to establish schools for the catholic children of his parish.
+Catholic teachers were unavailable and so he decided to found a new religious order of teaching sisters to bring catholic education to the children of poor families.
+In the year 1866 Mary willingly accepted his invitation to become one of its first members.
+And so began the Sisters of Saint Joseph.

 During the years 1874-1876 Fr Julian was a much loved missioner in Tasmania.
 It was during his first year on the island state that he founded the Sisters of Perpetual Adoration in Brisbane.

 From 1883-1886 Fr Julian worked as a scientist in Malaysia, Borneo, Hong Kong, Japan, on Royal Navy survey vessels and in the Northern Territory.
 His great love for science and the arts enabled him to enjoy, and benefit from, these years of relaxation and study.